nandstand/sample-site/content/get-started/hpc-tutorial.md

 ```

 Notice that your command prompt now shows the name of your activated Python virtual environment.
-The sandbox script activates your Python virtual environment, and sets environment variables used during job submission and execution.
+The sandbox environment script activates your Python virtual environment, and sets environment variables used during job submission and execution.

+The following flowchart summarizes how Python virtual environments are activated on both the login and compute nodes.

+{{< mermaid "python-venv-flow" >}}

 6. Verify that the script set up your environment by checking a few key variables: